 Question or Concern Next Step Toward Resolution I want to go to law school.
-Consult the pre-law career counselor in LILAC and your dean.
+Consult the pre-law career counselor in the Career & Civic Engagement Center and your dean.
 I want to apply for graduate school.
-Consult professors whom you know well, your dean, and a career counselor in LILAC.
-I am interested in a health profession.
-Consult the Health Professions Adviser, your dean, and a career counselor in LILAC.
+Consult professors whom you know well, your dean, and career counselor in the Career & Civic Engagement Center I am interested in a health profession.
+Consult your dean and the Health Professions Adviser.
 I'd like to be a teacher.
-Consult an adviser in the Education program, your dean, and a career counselor in LILAC.
+Consult an adviser in the Education program, your dean, and a career counselor in the Career & Civic Engagement Center.
 I'm interested in studying engineering.
 Consult professors in the Physics Department and your dean.
 I'm having a problem with my on-campus job.
 Talk with your supervisor.
 If that doesn't resolve matters, consult your dean and/or the Student Employment Office.
 I'd like to get an internship this summer.
-Consult a team member in LILAC and talk with Peer Mentors and faculty.
+Consult a team member in the Career & Civic Engagement Center and talk with Peer Mentors and faculty.
 I am interested in learning about my career options after college.
-Consult a team member in LILAC and make use of the alumnae network.
+Consult a team member in the Career & Civic Engagement Center and make use of the alumnae network.

-ACADEMIC SUPPORT AND LEARNING RESOURCES SPECIALIST
+ACADEMIC SUPPORT AND LEARNING RESOURCES

-Guild Hall, ground floor, x5375 www.brynmawr.edu/deans/acad\support/ learning\resources.shtml
+Guild Hall, ground floor, x5375 www.brynmawr.edu/deans/acad_support/ learning_resources.shtml

-Academic Support and Learning Resources Specialist helps students achieve academic success.
-Students receive assistance in identifying and implementing techniques for more effective learning, studying, testtaking and note-taking.
+The Director of Academic Support Services helps students achieve academic success.
+Students receive assistance in identifying and implementing techniques for more effective learning, studying, test-taking and note-taking.
 The specialist also helps students explore effective techniques for time and stress management so that they feel confident and motivated in their academic work.
-The Academic Support and Learning Resources Specialist collaborates with students to identify and adopt methods that utilize their unique strengths and promote success.
+The Director of Academic Support Services collaborates with students to identify and adopt methods that utilize their unique strengths and promote success.